10 TIPS FOR TAKING GREAT FAMILY PHOTOGRAPHS

 It’s not JUST about photographing the kids…. its about photographing the Very Important People in their lives.

-The school summer holidays are often spent catching up with friends and family, so take advantage and photograph it!
+The school summer holidays are often spent catching up with friends and family, especially as we’ve seen so little of them over the last 18 months, so take advantage and photograph it all!
 Remember to capture them enjoying time with their grandparents.
 Grab shots of them playing with their friends.
-Most importantly, don’t forget to photograph yourself with them – especially if you’re always behind the camera.
+Most importantly, don’t forget to photograph yourself with them – especially if you’re always the one behind the camera.

 These experiences are precious, and everybody will want to look back at photographic memories of them.